 Can we develop a treatment that prevents or lessens the severity of ALS?

-Peripheral neuropathy is a debilitating condition often associated with use of cancer chemotherapy, is there a way to prevent from harming or restore damaged nerves?
+Peripheral neuropathy is a debilitating condition often associated with use of cancer chemotherapy.
+Is there a way to restore damaged nerves or prevent them from harm?